 After the war, Lowell Observatory was unable to rehire Tombaugh due to a funding shortfall, so in 1946, he returned to work for the military at the ballistics research laboratories of the White Sands Missile Range in Las Cruces, New Mexico, where he supervised the optical instrumentation used in testing new missiles.

-In the course of this work, Tombaugh designed many new instruments, including a tracking telescope called the IGOR (Intercept Ground Optical Recorder), which remained in use at White Sands for 30 years before it was finally improved upon.
+In the course of this work, Tombaugh designed many new instruments, including a super camera called the IGOR (Intercept Ground Optical Recorder), which remained in use at White Sands for 30 years before it was finally improved upon.

 After nine years at White Sands, Tombaugh left the missile range in 1955.
 He was awarded the medal of the Pioneers of White Sands Missile Range.